 For the 14 European non-OECD countries submitting the joint annual oil questionnaire and whose data are now included in the IEA Oil Information database, please refer to the IEA World Energy Statistics online documentation for their country notes and data sources, which can be found at http://wds.iea.org/wds/pdf/worldbes\documentation.pdf.
 These countries are Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Republic of North Macedonia, Georgia, Kosovo, Malta, Republic of Moldova, Montenegro, Romania, Serbia and Ukraine.

 Australia

-Department of Industry, Science, Energy and Resources, Canberra.
+Department of Climate Change, Energy, the Environment and Water, Canberra.

 All data refer to fiscal years, which run from 1 July to 30 June (e.g. 2021 = 1 July 2020 to 30 June 2021).